Accessibility statement

 We are committed to providing a website that is accessible to the widest possible audience, regardless of technology or ability.

-We are actively working to increase the accessibility and usability of our website and in doing so adhere to many of the available standards and guidelines.
+We are actively working to increase the accessibility and usability of our website and in doing so adhere to the recognised standards and guidelines.

 This website endeavours to conform to level Double-A of the World Wide Web Consortium W3C Web Content Accessibility Guidelines 2.2.